The Maple Grove Cemetery in Chicopee is the third oldest cemetery in the city. Take this walking tour to view this great cemetery.

 Notice the very many family plots in this cemetery.
 Many have raised ground around the family plot.
 Also many have iron railings around the family plot.
 There is a good chance that the many iron railings are due to the Ames Mill being nearby.
 The Bullens family plot is a good example of the use of the iron railings.
 Note also the raised ground around many of the family plots.
 This might be a nice touch but after a century it will lead to many overturned gravestones due to increased solifluction in the soil.
 In 1978 about 60 thousand dollars was spent on fixing the cemetery but now it is getting back to its former state.
 FINDAGRAVE

 stop 3 – Mosman family

 The Mosman family lived in the two homes on Grape Street directly behind the gravestone.
 They also lived in the house directly across Grape Street from there two houses.
 Silas was a blacksmith at the Ames Mill.
-His grandson Melzar Mosman was a sculpture of Civil War monuments around Massachusetts.
+His grandson Melzar Mosman made Civil War monuments around Massachusetts.
+FINDAGRAVE

 stop 4 – James Ames